maple-labs/erc20/README.md

 # ERC-20
 Basic ERC-20 contract designed to be inherited and extended.
 Leveraging native overflow checks in solc 0.8 to simplify ERC-20 implementation.
+It should be noted that this ERC-20 implementation does not include some functionality that is commonly used in other tokens, such as:
+- `address(0)` checks on `_transfer`
+- `permit()`
+- `increaseAllowance`
+- `decreaseAllowance`
+- `push`
+- `pull`

+This was intentional, as this ERC-20 was intended to have the minimum functionality necessary, allowing for maximum extendability and customizability.

 To clone, set up and run tests:
 ```